Key Takeaways

 Can I use voice to text with grammar correction in multiple languages?

 Yes — apps like CleverType support 100+ languages with built-in multilingual switching.
-Dictate in one language and get AI grammar correction applied in that same language.
+Additionally, Dictate in one language and get AI grammar correction applied in that same language.
 If you regularly switch between languages throughout the day, this is actually one of the more useful things about keyboard-based AI dictation.

 Ready to Type Smarter?